 The American wirehair's greatest health risks include hypertrophic cardiomyopathy (HCM) and hip dysplasia.
 Reputable breeders will screen for health issues in your kitten, but it's important to have them screened regularly into adulthood.
 HCM and other health problems can go undetected until later in your cat's life.

-Because they’re a relatively new breed, the American wirehair continues to be refined through breeding and remain relatively rare today.
+Because they're a relatively new breed, the American wirehair continues to be refined through breeding and remains relatively rare today.
 The breed is often compared with the American shorthair.
 Though they have differences in coat and some facial features, the American shorthair cat is still sometimes used in breeding programs for wirehairs.

 - American wirehairs were named the rarest breed of cat in the Cat Fancier Association's 2017 round-up of 41 registered breeds.